Sports in Toronto: Major league professional championships

+Toronto is one of five North American cities (alongside Chicago, Los Angeles, Washington, D.C., and the New York Tri-state area) to have won titles in its five major leagues (MLB, NHL, NBA, MLS and either NFL or CFL), and the only one to have done so in the Canadian Football League.

 The following is a list of when professional sports teams based in Toronto won their respective major league championship.

 In addition to professional teams, several amateur teams in Toronto were also awarded major league trophies.
 The Grey Cup was initially awarded to the champions of Canadian rugby football, including both professional and amateur teams.
 Three amateur teams based in Toronto have won the Grey Cup, including the University of Toronto Varsity Blues in 1909, 1910, 1911, and 1920; the Toronto Balmy Beach Beachers in 1927 and 1930; and the Toronto RCAF Hurricanes in 1942.
 In 1954, a decade after the last amateur team won a Grey Cup, the only remaining amateur football union withdrew from Grey Cup competition and the trophy was transitioned into a purely professional trophy.

 The Stanley Cup is another championship trophy that was originally open to amateurs and professional ice hockey teams.
 However, no amateur team based in Toronto was ever awarded the Stanley Cup.
 In 1909, the Allan Cup was created as a championship trophy for amateur hockey teams, with the Stanley Cup becoming a championship trophy awarded to professional teams.